Parameters

 $lt

-Matches values that are less than a specified value
+Matches values less than a specified value.

 $lte